Ukrainian drones strike deep in Russian territory, Moscow says, while a barrage in Kyiv kills 2

 Russia, meanwhile, also used drones as well as missiles in its biggest bombardment of Kyiv in months, Ukrainian authorities said.

-Two security guards, ages 26 and 36, were killed and another person was injured by falling debris, said Serhiy Popko, head of Kyiv's military administration, posting on Telegram.
+Two security guards, aged 26 and 36, were killed and another person was injured by falling debris, said Serhiy Popko, head of Kyiv's military administration, posting on Telegram.

-Russia launched Iranian-made Shahed exploding drones at the capital from various directions and then followed with air-launched missiles, Popko said.
+Russia launched Iranian-made Shahed exploding drones at the capital from various directions, followed by air-launched missiles, Popko said.
 It was unclear how many were fired, but Popko called it the biggest attack on the capital since spring.

 Kyiv resident Iryna Oblat pointed to debris in the street and shattered windows in surrounding buildings.